 - Future Planning

 - The functions of the Standing Committees are to be set forth in the Policies and Procedures of the ISUCRS.
+The President, with the approval of the Executive Board, nominates all Committee Chairs and members unless herein These policies and procedures shall be maintained by the Secretary General.

-- Members of the Standing Committees shall be appointed by the
+- Members of the Standing Committees shall be appointed by the President with approval of the Executive Board.

 Section II.
 Special Committees